 Day 14: Cuidad Bolivar

 This morning we continue by vehicle to Ciudad Bolivar the town from which you fly to the Canaima National Park and Angel Falls.
 Transit time 10 hours.
 Overnight Hotel Laja City or Equivalent (BL).

-Today, we return to Boa Vista and continue by public bus, fully air-conditioned, fitted with toilets for the 758 kms drive onto Manaus, in the Amazonas (B)
+This morning we return to Boa Vista, and spend the day relaxing at your hotel or self- explore Boa Vista.
+In the evening between 18.00 hrs and 20.00 hrs depart by public bus, fully air-conditioned, fitted with toilets for the 758 kms drive to Manaus, in the Amazonas (B).